ROSflight 2.0: Lean ROS 2-Based Autopilot for Unmanned Aerial Vehicles: Software Design

 where $\tau \in \mathbb{R}^n$ is a vector of commands that is eventually written to the actuators (after any necessary scaling and saturation operations), $M \in \mathbb{R}^{m \times n}$ is the mixing matrix, $u \in \mathbb{R}^m$ is the vector of controller commands, and $(\cdot)^\dagger$ is the Moore-Penrose pseudoinverse.
 In ROSflight, $u$ is composed of either RC safety pilot commands or \textit{offboard commands} from the companion computer (offboard with respect to the FCU), as described in \cite{rosflight2020}.

-In ROSflight, we let $m=6$ and $n=10$, meaning there are ten output channels corresponding to hardware outputs (PWM or DShot) on the FCU, and six desired commands to the mixer, requiring 60 values.
+In ROSflight, we let $m=10$ and $n=10$, meaning there are ten output channels corresponding to hardware outputs (PWM or DShot) on the FCU, and ten desired commands to the mixer, requiring 100 values.
 Additionally, the ROSflight mixer defines a PWM rate and an output type (motor, servo, GPIO, or auxiliary) for each output channel, yielding an additional 20 values.
 Note that the actual number of PWM output pins is limited by the FCU hardware.
 If a hardware board has more than ten PWM output pins, the remainder are automatically defined to be auxiliary outputs, which are simply PWM outputs that do not pass through the mixer.

-As in \cite{uavbook}, $u$ is typically a vector of the desired forces, $F$, and torques, $\tau$, that are to be applied to the physical system.
-Thus, in ROSflight, we let $u=[F^T,\tau^T]^T\in\mathbb{R}^6$ as the default interpretation of the mixing equations.
-However, the actual meaning of the mixer input vector $u$ is closely tied with the elements of the mixer matrix.
-Thus, in the following descriptions, we do not constrain the input vector $u$ to be a vector of forces and torques, but instead a vector of six generic control inputs, all of which may not be used in a given setting.
-For example, a quadrotor mixer may take in desired forces and torques ($F_z, Q_x, Q_y,Q_z$), corresponding to four of the six degrees of freedom of the physical aircraft, and return individual motor commands, while a V-tail fixed-wing mixer may take in desired control surface commands ($\delta_a, \delta_e, \delta_t, \delta_r$) and return actual servo commands.
+The authors in \cite{uavbook} define $u$ to be a vector of the desired forces, $F$, and torques, $Q$, that are to be applied to the physical system.
+However, the semantic meaning of the mixer input vector $u$ is closely tied with the elements of the mixer matrix.
+Thus, ROSflight does not constrain the input vector $u$ to be a vector of forces and torques, but instead a vector of ten generic control inputs, all of which may not be used in a given setting.
+For example, a quadrotor mixer may take in desired forces and torques ($F_z, Q_x, Q_y,Q_z$), corresponding to four of the six degrees of freedom of the physical aircraft, and return individual motor commands, while a V-tail fixed-wing mixer may take in desired control surface commands ($\delta_a, \delta_e, \delta_t, \delta_r$) and return individual servo commands.
 An example of Equation (\ref{eq:mixer}) for a V-tail fixed-wing mixer is

-where $u = [\delta_a^c, \delta_e^c, \delta_r^c, \delta_t^c, 0_{1\times 2}]^T$ is the input vector containing the desired aileron, elevator, rudder, and throttle commands, respectively, and $\tau = [\delta_a, \delta_{lr}, \delta_{rr}, \delta_t, 0_{1\times 6}]^T$ is the output vector containing the commands to the servos controlling the ailerons, left ruddervator, right ruddervator, and throttle, respectively.
-Since in this example the remaining two control inputs in $u$ are not used, they are zero.
+where $u = [\delta_a^c, \delta_e^c, \delta_r^c, \delta_t^c, 0_{1\times 6}]^T$ is the input vector containing the desired aileron, elevator, rudder, and throttle commands, respectively, and $\tau = [\delta_a, \delta_{lr}, \delta_{rr}, \delta_t, 0_{1\times 6}]^T$ is the output vector containing the commands to the servos controlling the ailerons, left ruddervator, right ruddervator, and throttle, respectively.
+Since in this example the remaining six control inputs in $u$ are not used, they are zero.
 Note that the signs of the coefficients in the mixing matrix are dependent on the orientation of the control-surface servos on the aircraft.